If you’re planning to climb Kilimanjaro in 2022, you probably have lots of questions about the Coronavirus situation in Tanzania.

 As you can imagine, some of these requirements are impractical on Kilimanjaro, although many operators have introduced measures to ensure safer, socially distanced treks.

-For example, our recommended partner has made mask-wearing mandatory for guides and porters when travelling with guests in vehicles and attending to them in camps.
+For example, our recommended partner (see our Kilimanjaro trek widget above) has made mask-wearing mandatory for guides and porters when travelling with guests in vehicles and attending to them in camps.